servo/book/src/contributing/guides/diagnosing-intermittent-wpt-failures.md

 In Servo, this nondeterminism often manifests in code that:

-* uses mutexes or shared memory instead of channels
+* uses mutexes or shared memory instead of channels.
-* enqueues multiple tasks that run on one thread but via different task sources
+* enqueues multiple tasks that run on one thread but via different task sources.
-* uses timeouts to detect if an event occured
+* uses timeouts to detect if an event occurred.

 ## Reproducing the failure